EdenGoforIt/Snippet-Markup/Architecture/clean-architecture.md

 - Application - business logic and types
 - Infrastructure - all external concerns
 - presentation / infrastucture only depends on Application
-- presentation / infrastructure can be replaced easily

 ### Domain Layer